arsevska/savsnet-population/README.md

 SAVSNET is a project lead by the University of Liverpool, School of veterinary medicine.
 More information can be found here: https://www.liverpool.ac.uk/savsnet/about/.

-For the full dataset (csv, sahpefile or raster), please contact: a.d.radford@liverpool.ac.uk
+For the full dataset (csv, sahpefile or raster), please contact: savsnet@liverpool.ac.uk

 ### General description of the data
 Data is projected according to the EPSG of Great Britain "+init=epsg:27700".